 Current employer: Royal Society of Biology

-Current job title: Director of Education and Training
+Current job title: Director of Membership and Professional Affairs

 Current location: London

 "I spent four years in Plymouth completing both undergraduate and postgraduate degrees.
 It was quite honestly the best four years of my life."

 In this video Rachel shares some of her insight into studying at Plymouth